nigelhorne/Config-Abstraction/README.md

 - 4. Environment Overrides

-    After loading and merging the configuration files, environment variables are checked and used to override any conflicting settings.
+    After loading and merging the configuration files, the environment variables are
+    checked and used to override any conflicting settings.

 - 5. Command Line